Prevents and treats nausea and vomiting that may happen after surgery.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, congestive heart failure, heart disease, heart rhythm problems (such as prolonged QT, PR, and QRS interval), slow heartbeat, or low potassium or magnesium in the blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart disease, heart failure, heart rhythm problems (such as congenital long QT syndrome), or a slow heartbeat.

 Possible Side Effects While Using This Medicine